 More Changes to the ANSI and CSA Standards You Need to Know About

-The current ANSI and CSA standards for safe use and training have not been updated for many years (the current ANSI boom, scissor lift and manually propelled standards were last updated in 2006, and CSA standards go back even further).
+ANSI and CSA standards for safe use and training were not updated for many years (prior to now, ANSI boom, scissor lift and manually propelled standards were last updated in 2006, and CSA standards go back even further).
 Now in an effort to align more with an international standard (ISO 16368), ANSI and CSA standards will share more similarities, although there will still be some slight differences.
 For example, the current ANSI and CSA standards are product specific (i.e. there is a standard for each type of MEWPs), but the new revisions will be subject matter based standards (i.e. safe use, training and design).

 To prepare for these standards changes, it is important for users (defined as employers) to understand the more significant changes, especially because some of them are some are specific to ANSI or CSA only, while others are shared between the two standards.